district0x/district-server-smart-contracts/README.md

 * `opts:` map of options passed as message data (optional), possible keys include:
   * `:gas` Gas limit, default 4M
   * `:from` From address, defaults to first address from your accounts
+  * `:ignore-forward?` Will ignore if contract has property `:forwards-to` and will use ABI of a forwarder

 Returns a Promise which resolves to the transaction-hash in the case of state-altering transactions or response in case of retrieve transactions.